daviddupuis/jeffskinnerbox.github.io/content/draft/building-my-new-blog-using-jekyll-scratch-that-pelican.md

     ./develop_server.sh stop

 When you’re ready to publish your site, you can upload it via the method(s) you chose during the pelican-quickstart questionnaire.
-For this example, we’ll use rsync over ssh:
+I modified the `Makefile` to include the following:

-    make rsync_upload
+    make github

 #### Adding Content
 The next step is to begin to adding content to the content folder that has been created for you.